ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 -  **#define : PLAT\_CRYPTOCELL\_BASE**

-   This defines the base address of ARM® TrustZone® CryptoCell and must be defined if CryptoCell crypto driver is used for Trusted Board Boot.
-For capable ARM platforms, this driver is used if ``ARM_CRYPTOCELL_INTEG`` is set.
+   This defines the base address of Arm® TrustZone® CryptoCell and must be defined if CryptoCell crypto driver is used for Trusted Board Boot.
+For capable Arm platforms, this driver is used if ``ARM_CRYPTOCELL_INTEG`` is set.

 If the AP Firmware Updater Configuration image, BL2U is used, the following